learn-co-curriculum/react-hooks-components-basics-lab/README.md

 ```

 To start, work on getting the app to match the screenshot above.
 Then, open up a
-second terminal (open to the same directory), and run `learn test` or `npm test`
+second terminal (open to the same directory), and run`npm test` to check your
-to check your work.
+work.

 ## Deliverables